hhvn/openvasrun/README.md

 Warnings and Caveats
 --------
-* As is, the code is pretty inflexible.
+* As is, the code is pretty inflexible, meaning I don't have robust error handling, maximum automation, or the use of arguments yet.
 For example, it currently only runs 'Full and Fast' scan configuration.
 Feel free to change it as needed.
 * Make sure you don't duplicate IP addresses in the file.
 * I only tested this on one system against a limited network segment with about 40 targets.